 Traditions and Customs

 The larger the party, the larger the pot The size of the Chnagahn is a way to display one's wealth and generosity.
 People compete with one another about who can host the best Chnagahn as a sort of social status sparring.
 Competing chefs must be wary not to go bigger than what they can manage: there is nothing worse than watery Chnagahn.Informal Chnagahn are community affairs.
 Neighbors or work-teams all contribute to the ingredients needed to dip into the boiling pot, while one or two people prepare the broth and fire.
 Those skilled in the task typically end up reprising the role and are much appreciated for their particular talent for preparing their part of the meal.
 People who decline to attend the Chnagahn are only excused once.
 Those who do so repeatedly lose standing in their community, and people begin to look on them with suspicion.
 The whispers start: "he doesn't like Chnagahn".

 A common way to end a feud or quarrel is to invite the other party to host a Chnagahn together.
 The ensuing feast is a carefully choreographed ritual, where the feuding parties are expected to sit together, drink together and eat together.
 At the end of a successful Chnagahn and in the eyes of all those there to witness it, the feud is put to rest.
 It is considered exceptionally poor form to dig it back up after such a feast.

-Sidedishes and Snacks Vinhnh mushrooms are a popular treat to go along with the Chnagahn.
-The sponge-like mushrooms are dipped into alcohol until they've absorbed as much as they can before being dipped into the stew and then eaten.
+Stew Snacks Vinhnh mushrooms are a popular treat to go along with the Chnagahn.
+The sponge-like mushrooms are dipped into alcohol until they've absorbed as much as possible before being boiled in the stew.